Lkt226/background-for-job/README.md

 for default the timer is paused, click in start for iniciate the timer.

+11/09, i'm re-create components for more interactions, but not atualize the site for comparate, this is the site : https://forjob-project.web.app

 ## How to use

 1. Clone this git